mangotangochick/visualisation-tools-for-screening/README.md

 * *vis_tools* contains files necessary to execute visualisations
     * datasets.py : contains functions for loading and pre-processing NHS screening uptake datasets for cervical, breast and bowel cancer
     * baseline.py : contains classes and functions necessary for creating basic summary statistic graphs, such as histograms and line plots
-    * visualisation.py : contains classes and functions for more advanced visualisation tools, such as geographical heatmaps
+    * visualisation.py : contains classes and functions for more advanced visualisation tools, such as geographical choropleth maps and rank-based change graphs
 * *data* contains sample data files
     * bowel_cancer_data.csv : dataset containing bowel cancer screening programme uptake across the UK from 2010-2016
     * breast_cancer_data.csv : dataset containing breast cancer screening programme uptake across the UK from 2010-2016